Comparing Danimer Scientific (DNMR) and Its Competitors

 |2.48

-Danimer Scientific presently has a consensus target price of $66.00, indicating a potential upside of 242.86%.
-As a group, “Plastics materials & resins” companies have a potential upside of 8.31%.
-Given Danimer Scientific’s stronger consensus rating and higher probable upside, equities analysts clearly believe Danimer Scientific is more favorable than its competitors.
+Danimer Scientific presently has a consensus target price of $66.00, suggesting a potential upside of 258.70%.
+As a group, “Plastics materials & resins” companies have a potential upside of 5.39%.
+Given Danimer Scientific’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Danimer Scientific is more favorable than its competitors.

 Summary